gabor-gubicza/learning-JavaScript/README.md

 - **Block scope (ES6):** Variables accessibloe INSIDE only.
 This only applies to LET and CONST.
 Functions are block scoped

 Scope of the variable: Entire region of the code where the variable is accessed

+Nested scopes in case of nested functions
+Every scope has access to all the scope directly above it.
+If Function can't find a variable in it's own scope it'll look in its parent funciton.

+An outer scope will never have access to a lower scope.

+Scope can look UP but not DOWN.

+---

+Scope chain vs Call stack

 ## 2023/10/22 Sun